 - Lincolnway Foods burns — A couple days after photographing a grocery store on the road in South Bend, the store burned to the ground.

 - Welcome to New Carlisle — A pictorial tour of charming New Carlisle, with an explanation for the crazy S curve at the edge of town.

-- Clinched! — I “clinched” the Michigan Road when I reached its end, in Michigan City.
+- Clinched! — I “clinched” the road when I reached its end, in Michigan City.